BCI-ECS-sapienza/Pneumonia-detection-with-RetinaNet/README.md

 -  The class ”No Lung Opacity / Not Normal” illustrated data for patients with visible on CXR lung opacity regions, but without diagnosed pneumonia.

-Once preprocessed the dataset, we built a *RetinaNet* based model, with the following characteristics:
+Once preprocessed the dataset, we built a Pytorch *RetinaNet*-based model, with the following modifications, inherited from the paper:
-- a